 Domestication and Lesion Size Variation

-Existing literature predominantly theorizes that crop domestication increases plant susceptibility to pathogens {Stuckenbrock 2008} In our model analysis, we identified a significant difference in the resistance of wild and domesticated tomato (p <2e-16, Table R1).
+Existing literature predominantly theorizes that crop domestication increases plant susceptibility to pathogens {Stuckenbrock 2008}(CITATIONS).
+In our model analysis, we identified a significant difference in the resistance of wild and domesticated tomato (p <2e-16, Table R1).
 This agreed with the theory that domestication decreases resistance, as the average lesion size is slightly greater on domesticated than on wild tomato genotypes (18% increase) (Table R1, Figure R2).
 However, this domestication effect is not the dominant source of variation as genetic variation within the domesticated and within the wild genotypes contributes 3.8 fold more variation in resistance than domestication alone (2.9% vs. 0.78% of total variance, Table R1).
 So while we do observe the expected increase of susceptibility in domesticated tomato, domestication does not explain the major effects of tomato genotype on lesion size variation and there is significant remaining genetic variation in B. cinerea resistance.

 In addition to altering trait means, domestication commonly decreases genetic variation in comparison to wild germplasm due to bottlenecks during domestication, including for tomato {Doebley 2006; Tanksley 1997; Bai 2007}.
 We would expect this decreased genetic variation to restrict phenotypic variation, including disease phenotypes.
 Interestingly in this population, the domesticated tomato genotypes had a wider range of average lesion size than wild genotypes; the 90th percentile range (95th percentile to 5th percentile) was 2.03 cm2 lesion size variation on domesticated tomato versus 1.76 cm2 variation on wild tomato.
 Additionally, the coefficient of variation (CV) of lesion size does not statistically differ between domesticated and wild tomato (F-test, F=1.39, 96 df, p=0.11)(Figure R3).
 Rather than reduced variation for lesion size across domesticated tomato genotypes in response to a domestication bottleneck, we observe an increased range of lesion sizes in domesticated compared to wild tomato.
 Overall, we see evidence for a slight domestication impact on average resistance to B. cinerea that depends on the host genotype, but no evidence of a phenotypic bottleneck due to domestication.